Dexalot/dexalot-docs/docs/en/contracts/InventoryManager.md

 **Dev notes:** \
 The inventory is stored by subnet symbol and symbolId.
 The inventory is
          updated by the PortfolioBridgeSub contract.
-The withdrawal fee is calculated using the InvariantMathLibrary which use the stableswap invariant to calculate the fee.
-The fee is based on the quantity requested, the current inventory in the requested chain and the total inventory across all chains.
+The withdrawal fee is calculated using the InventoryFeeCalculatorLibrary which uses the quantity requested, the current inventory in the requested chain and the total inventory across all chains.

 ## Variables